PA NEN Mission

 - Provides health and nutrition information, updated research, resources, continuing education opportunities and webinars for a diverse membership of registered dietitians, health professionals, professional followers and providers; researchers; teachers; parents; and any other interested Pennsylvanian.

-- Engages people who want to learn more about the design and delivery of effective nutrition education to SNAP-eligible audiences.
+- Engages people who want to learn more about the design and delivery of effective nutrition education to low-income audiences.